Katherine Paterson: Recent years

 Paterson lives in Barre, Vermont.
 Her husband John Barstow Paterson, a retired Presbyterian pastor, died in 2013.
 She has four children and seven grandchildren.

 On April 28, 2005, Paterson dedicated a tree in memory of Lisa Hill (her son David's childhood friend who became the inspiration for Bridge to Terabithia) to Takoma Park Elementary School.
 In 2006, she released Bread and Roses, Too.
 She was inspired to write this book after seeing a photograph of 35 children taken on the steps of the Old Socialist Labor Hall in Barre captioned, "Children of Lawrence Massachusetts, Bread and Roses Strike come to Barre".

 She has written a play version of the story by Beatrix Potter, The Tale of Jemima Puddle-Duck.
 It was performed at a conference of the Beatrix Potter Society in Fresno, California in April 2009.

 In January 2010, Paterson replaced Jon Scieszka as the Library of Congress National Ambassador for Young People's Literature, a two-year position created to raise national awareness of the importance of lifelong literacy and education.

 In 2011, Paterson gave the Annual Buechner Lecture at The Buechner Institute at her alma mater, King University.

-In January 2013, Paterson received the biennial Laura Ingalls Wilder Medal from the American Library Association, which recognizes a living author or illustrator whose books, published in the United States, have made "a substantial and lasting contribution to literature for children".
+In January 2013, Paterson received the Children's Literature Legacy Award from the American Library Association, which recognizes a living author or illustrator whose books, published in the United States, have made "a substantial and lasting contribution to literature for children".
 Citing Bridge to Terabithia in particular, the committee noted that "Paterson's unflinching yet redemptive treatment of tragedy and loss helped pave the way for ever more realistic writing for young people."

 As of 2022, Katherine Paterson is a vice-president of the National Children's Book and Literacy Alliance, a non-profit organization that advocates for literacy, literature, and libraries.